faaabio1618/filippi.dev/tutorials/carrier-service-and-shopify-functions/index.markdown

 To use a variable in the query, we need to create a metafield of type `JSON` that will contain all our variables.

-We modify `shopify.extension.toml` by addingg
+We modify `shopify.extension.toml` by adding

 ```toml
 [extension.input.variables]